 But chiefly depends on the worth of the mind.”

-*At the start, twenty mice depart from their Devonshire barn for London.
-Ten arrive safely in London, but only four manage to return.
+At the start, twenty mice depart from their Devonshire barn for London.
+Ten arrive safely in London, but only four survive the attack in the pantry.

 See Mary Belson Elliott.
-The Mice and Their Pic Nic.
-A Good Moral Tale, &C. By a Looking-Glass Maker.
-London: W. and T. Darton, 1809.
-Unacknowledged in the first edition, Elliott went on to a successful career using Elliott, her married name Elliott.
-The illustrator for the 1813 edition is unknown.
+The Mice, and Their Pic Nic.
+A Good Moral Tale, &C. By a Looking-Glass Maker (1809).
+Unacknowledged in the first edition, Elliott went on to a long, successful career using her married name.